kelemen/netbeans-gradle-project/readme.md

 to solve this without a new NetBeans API.
 Don't despair, there is a hope that this change might get added (note however that this may not be trivial to add to NetBeans).

-### Every time a Gradle task fails NetBeans shows an error message ###

-I know but it seems Gradle itself needs to modified to prevent these messages.

 ### I get the error: "Cannot rename file *settings.gradle* in XXXX to *build.gradle*" ###

 You might have an old Gradle plugin installed and it seems that they cannot co-exists.